2013 – 2014 Honors Ambassadors

 Career Aspirations: I would like to enter the field of urban farming, and wish to operate a vertical farm within Boston.

-Favorite Thing About the Honors Program: The friends I’ve made and the sense of community the program has within the larger university.
+Favorite Thing About the Honors Program: My favorite thing about the Honors Program is the strong sense of community that the program has within the larger university.

 Fun Fact: I teach windsurfing as my summer job.